Applications for this year have closed. The next cohort applications open March 2019 for September 2019 start.

 GEORGE is offered to students during the final year of their professional preparation program.
 Students will participate in the Georgetown University Certificate in Early Intervention along with their professional preparation course work.
-Completing both the professional degree program and the Certificate program at the same time prepares new graduates to be an evidenced based service providers, leaders, and advocates for infants, toddlers and young children with disabilities or delays.
+Completing both the professional degree program and the Certificate program simultaneously prepares new graduates to be evidenced based service providers, leaders, and advocates for infants, toddlers and young children with disabilities or delays.

 Certificate program tuition support and a generous stipend are provided to those qualified students!

-Training includes coursework and a practicum experience with mentorship specifically designed to promote comprehensive, evidence-based, family-centered, culturally and linguistically competent, interdisciplinary services and supports for vulnerable children and their families while completing your professional program
+Training includes coursework and a practicum experience with mentorship specifically designed to promote comprehensive, evidence-based, family-centered, culturally and linguistically competent, interdisciplinary services and supports for vulnerable children and their families.

 Scope of Training

 GEORGE includes a ten-month certificate program completed mostly on-line designed to flow seamlessly within your existing professional program.
 Experts in early childhood intervention teach all the four core courses, provide 4 one day in-person experiences, mentor the capstone experience, and provide a mentored interdisciplinary team-based practicum in the field.
-The capstone culminates in a professional presentation and the final core course focuses on leadership skills to contribute to the field.
-Participants will:
+The capstone culminates in a professional presentation and the final core course focuses on leadership skills.
+Graduates of GEORGE will:

 - Assess and promote social, emotional, developmental, and behavioral health of infants, toddlers, and young children in partnership with families in the context of their communities

 - Identify developmental, behavioral, and emotional problems and disorders early

 - Intervene effectively using evidence-based knowledge and practices